The UK's vote to leave the European Union is set to herald major changes in business, economic and political life in this country.

 Whilst much of the current legislation governing competition issues derives from the EU, it is largely incorporated into UK law under s.60 Competition Act 1998.
 As a result, the UK’s exit from the EU is unlikely to create material change competition law in the short term following Brexit.

-However, the Competition and Markets Authority (CMA) is likely to have a bigger responsibility in terms of enforcing the law, particularly in the case of large scale mergers.
+However, as has been noted by the former Competition and Markets Authority (CMA) chairman, Lord Currie, “Brexit is likely to guarantee a big increase in the CMA’s workload and its role in the world” – particularly in the case of large scale mergers.

-At the moment, if companies receive EU merger clearance, they do not have to seek UK merger clearance.
+At the moment, under the “one stop shop” principle, if companies receive EU merger clearance they do not have to seek UK merger clearance.
 With the UK no longer a member of the EU, such mergers would need separate approval from the EU and UK competition authorities.

 Further to this, the European Commission will no longer have jurisdiction to carry out on-site raids in the UK, nor to ask the CMA to do so on its behalf.